Paraquat Lawsuit Settlement Amounts

 Tier III $20,000 – $150,000

 Remember, the average successful verdict in the Roundup lawsuits was well over $500 million.
-In the 3M earplug lawsuit where the claim is a hearing-related injury, the average individual jury payout is well over $10 million.
+In the 3M earplug lawsuit, where the claim is a hearing-related injury, the average individual jury payout is well over $10 million.
 Parkinson’s disease is a far more serious injury.
-So an average jury compensation payout estimate of $10 million might be on the low side.
+So, an average jury compensation payout estimated at $10 million might be on the low side.

 What do we expect the average Paraquat settlement will be?
 We think the average settlement will be in the $600,000 to $900,000 range.
 Where our attorneys think it will fall within that range depends in large measure on what the floor cutoff is in terms of viability.
-The defendants might want a settlement that covers all plaintiffs or it might just want to settle the strongest cases.
-Our best guess is that it will be the latter which will decrease the average payout.
+The defendants might want a settlement that covers all plaintiffs, or they might just want to settle the strongest cases.
+Our best guess is that it will be the latter, which will decrease the average payout.

 Settlement Amounts in Mass Torts Similar to Paraquat